ionos-deploy-now/documentation/content/docs/from-cmd-line.md

 Sign in to your [Deploy Now](https://ionos.space/) account and click ```New project```.
 Next, choose the source you want to deploy from.
 If you created a new GitHub repository you've probably to grant new permission rights to Deploy Now in GitHub.
 Otherwise it won't be listed right away if you choose ```Deploy from my own GitHub repository```.
 After selecting your repository choose following configuration.

 :::note
 At the moment the number of frameworks Deploy Now is able to detect and support out of the box is still limited.
 [Angular](https://angular.io/) is one of those frameworks.
 Please follow the inputs you see in the screenshot below.
+Be aware that your dist folder depends on your Angular setup.
+See the given input as placeholder and please adapt it to your settings.
 :::

 ![Select configuration](/wizard-angular.png)